3 KPIs to help benchmark your fleet vehicle telematics data

 The real-time data generated from telematics technology can be used to monitor every aspect of your fleet vehicle and driver performance.
 These parameters include:

-Vehicle operation, including traveling speeds, distances journeyed and the frequency of stops.
+- Vehicle operation, including travelling speeds, distances journeyed and the frequency of stops.

-Human factors such as hours drivers have worked, breaks taken and communications with fleet managers.
+- Human factors include hours drivers have worked, breaks taken and communications with fleet managers.